Financial Policy & Fees

 What if acupuncture doesn’t work, can I get my money back?

 Healing is an inherently unpredictable and inexact process.
 For some patients, acupuncture provides almost an immediate (they say miraculous) relief.
 For others, it may take a couple of days or even several treatments to notice improvement.
-Yet there still are patients for whom acupuncture does absolutely nothing.
-Finally, once in a big while, we even encounter a patient whose symptoms have gotten worse after our treatment.
-We never know upfront.
-We always suggest trying acupuncture once or twice before deciding if this is for you.
+Quite often, a patient may temporarily get worse after the treatment.
+Finally, there are some for whom acupuncture does absolutely nothing.
+I never know upfront.
+My suggestion is to give it a try before making any assumptions.
 Regardless of the outcome (or your satisfaction with our service), all fees are non-refundable.

 Further Questions

 So, to sum things up, the insurance business is complicated.
 Paying out of pocket may be a better option for some patients.
-Please contact us to ask questions and/or make payment arrangements prior to your appointment.
-During the visit, Dr. Lu prefers not to discuss financial matters.
+Please contact me to ask questions and/or make payment arrangements prior to your first appointment.
+During the visit, I do not discuss financial matters.